jeka-dev/demo-build-conventions-consumer/README.md

 @springBootTemplateBuild.nodeJsVersion=20.14.0
 ```

+<br/><br/>
 Let's see how to use it.
+The exposed methods are coming from `SpringBootTemplateBuild` class.

 ## Setup IDE

 ```shell
 jeka intellij: iml
 ```

 ## Build

-This springboot project is built using [JeKa](https://jeka.dev) with this [build template](https://github.com/jeka-dev/demo-build-templates/blob/master/src/dev/jeka/demo/templates/SpringBootTemplateBuild.java)

 Help on template KBean :
 ```shell